Continental Illinois: FDIC rescue

 Due to Continental Illinois' size, regulators were not willing to let it fail.
 The Federal Reserve and Federal Deposit Insurance Corporation (FDIC) feared a failure could cause widespread financial trouble and instability.
 To avert this, regulators prevented the loss of virtually all deposit accounts and even bondholders.
 The FDIC infused $4.5 billion to rescue the bank.
 According to Daniel Yergin in The Prize: The Epic Quest for Oil, Money, and Power (1991), "The Federal Government intervened, with a huge bail-out—$5.5 billion of new capital, $8 billion in emergency loans, and, of course, new management."
+Chairman David Taylor was responsible for initiating this bail-out negotiation, having been an unwitting victim as he was not involved with the aforementioned loan debacle.
 A willing merger partner had been sought for two months but could not be found.
-Eventually, the board of directors and top management were removed.
+Eventually, the board of directors and top management were removed, with former chairman Taylor being relegated to vice-chairman.
 Bank shareholders were substantially wiped out, although holding-company bondholders were protected.
 Until the seizure of Washington Mutual in 2008, the bailout of Continental Illinois under Ronald Reagan was the largest bank failure in American history.

 The term "too big to fail" was popularized by Congressman Stewart McKinney in a 1984 Congressional hearing, discussing the FDIC's intervention with Continental Illinois.
 The term had previously been used occasionally in the press.